A Home To Big Cats And Raccoons Recovers After Hurricane Irma

 "I teach kids about the history of the horse and the changes that the horses have gone through over thousands of years due to manipulative breeding and creating the different breeds of horses," he explains.

 Now, he is working to re-create a safe space for those animals.
-The amount of help you need to make it through a storm grows quickly, John says.
+The amount of help needed to make it through a storm grows quickly, John says.
 "We can get by with two or three people a day during the week [but] you literally need a small army to clean up the mess that's out there right now."

 In the week following the storm, the preserve had no electricity, limited phone service and a diminishing supply of gasoline.
-They used generators to run refrigerators that stored the animals' food and clean water since the floods brought in contaminated water on site.
-Kowiachobee has used their social media accounts to call for volunteers and donations as they are trying to get back to normal.
+They used generators to run refrigerators that stored the animals' food and clean water since the floods brought in contaminated water.
+Kowiachobee has used its social media accounts to call for volunteers and donations as it tries to get back to normal.

 "You have a hard time bouncing back," John says.
 "It pushes to the verge where you're just like, 'I give up.'
 You don't want to give up.
 You really have to dig down deep and say, 'You know what, I'm not gonna let this beat me.
-We're gonna come back and we're gonna come back stronger.' "
+We're gonna come back, and we're gonna come back stronger.' "

 Cassi Alexandra is an independent photographer who splits her time between Orlando, Fla., and Brooklyn, N.Y.